Investigating Black-Box Function Recognition Using Hardware Performance Counters: Evaluation

-From an algorithmic perspective, side-channel resistance has been studied extensively in the context of avoiding time-dependent constant-time code.
-The emergence of cache-based timing attacks, e.g.\ Prime+Probe and Evict+Time, however, has prompted the development of, in particular, cache-resistant cryptographic algorithms (e.g.\ preferring bit-sliced AES implementations over those which use lookup T-tables~\cite{bernstein2005cache}).
-This has been compounded by attacks that leverage side-effects of transient execution, e.g.\ Spectre and Meltdown.
-Based on results from this work, we emphasise that focussing on time-, cache-based, or branch prediction-based side-channel mitigations is insufficient for not totally sufficient.
-Ideally, library and TEE TA developers must consider the effect a larger range of micro-architectural events, including instruction retirements, TLB hits/misses, load/store counts, pre-fetch and other measurable performance events.
-While \emph{individual} events have been exploited and mitigated, e.g.\ against TLB leakages~\cite{gras2018translation} and cache timings~\cite{bernstein2005cache}, \emph{multiple} events can be leveraged to bypass countermeasures against any particular micro-architectural side-channel approach.
+Side-channel resistance has been studied extensively in the context of avoiding time- and data-dependent code.
+Cache-based timing attacks, in particular, have prompted the development of resistant cryptographic algorithms (e.g.\ bit-sliced AES implementations).
+In recent years, attacks that leverage side-effects of transient execution have compounded these issues~\cite{li2018online,alam2017performance}.
+From the results in this work, we emphasise that focussing on time-, cache-based, or branch prediction-based side-channel mitigations are insufficient for protecting against the presented methods.
+Ideally, library and TEE TA developers must consider a larger range of measurable performance events, such as instruction retirements, TLB hits/misses, load/store counts, pre-fetch misses, and memory writes.
+While certain \emph{individual} events have been exploited and mitigated, \emph{multiple} events can be leveraged to bypass countermeasures against any particular micro-architectural side-channel approach.

+For software-based mitigations, inspiration can be taken from Li and Gaudiot~\cite{li2020challenges} who posed the challenge of HPC-based speculative execution attack detection in the presence of `evasive' adversaries.
+State-of-the-art accuracy of Spectre detection models declined by 30\%--40\% after introducing instructions that mimicked benign programs.
+Thus, one countermeasure is to introduce micro-architectural obfuscation by randomly and significantly perturbing the PMU during the execution of sensitive functions.
+The injection of well-crafted injection was also suggested by Liu et al.~\cite{liu2019adaptive} for countering ARM cache-based side-channels and by Carrelli et al.~\cite{carelli2019performance} against certain timing attacks.
+However, we such stress that noise must apply to \emph{many} HPC events, not just cache- or timing-based counters.
+How this can be feasibly and effectively achieved is posed as an open challenge.